constkhi/vue-simple-alert/README.md

 - returns: Promise\<string\>

-> Will be resolved with input text when OK button clicked.
-If the user clicks OK without entering any text, promise will be resolved with an empty string.
-If dialog box closed by any other reason, this promise will be rejected.
+> Will be resolved with input text when the OK button was clicked.
+If the user clicks OK without entering any text, the promise will be resolved with an empty string.
+If the dialog box was closed by any other reason, this promise will be rejected.

 ## Versioning